Phishing is the most common type of successful cyberattacks — which makes it a real threat to businesses of all types and sizes.

 Be careful because these emails most often also integrate brand impersonation of well-known postage services, which makes them look more legitimate.

-Keywords to look out for include: Failed delivery attempt, Pending customs fees, Tracking links of items you don’t recall ordering.
+Keywords to look out for include: Failed delivery attempts, Pending customs fees, and Tracking links of items you don’t recall ordering.

 4. EMAILS REFLECTING URGENCY OR REWARD